 Thus, both hypotheses were proved: about changes in creativity (judgments and creativity of artists) after the en plein air and about the allocation of 4 stages of creative growth of artists.
+The method "Intuitive Aesthetics" used in the en plein air can be considered as psychological authenticating counselling of artists that help to step out from stereotypes in creative process.
+The artist needs mental order and creative health.
+Mental order means the ability to recognize one's own unity of action (conscious and unconscious) and make a choice towards positive art.

-The novelty of the experimental research with the practice of "live action" provides a new method "Intuitive Aesthetics" for working with artists.
-The relevance is proved in the creation of a completely new contemporary art.
-We think that this program will work in educational institutions also.
-The method "Intuitive Aesthetics" helps to change personality from the stage of expressing to responsibility.
-The method "Intuitive Aesthetics" stops stereotype in creativity.
+The novelty of the experimental research conducted in conjunction with the practice of live action provides a new method "Intuitive Aesthetics" for working with artists, the relevance of which is manifested in the creation of a completely new contemporary art.